checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 	headerTag="h3"
 	title="Performance"
 	img="/learn/icons/performance.svg"
-	description="Learn how you can use Playwright & Puppeteer to measure page performances." link="/learn/headless/basics-performance/"
+	description="Learn how you can use Playwright to measure page performance." link="/learn/headless/basics-performance/"
 >}}
 </div>